kermitt2/delft/Readme.md

 * Use dynamic data generator so that the training data do not need to stand completely in memory.

-* Load and manage efficiently an unlimited volume of pre-trained embedding: instead of loading pre-trained embeddings in memory - which is horribly slow in Python and limit the number of embeddings to be used simultaneously - the pre-trained embeddings are compiled the first time they are accessed and stored efficiently in a LMDB database.
+* Load and manage efficiently an unlimited volume of pre-trained embedding: instead of loading pre-trained embeddings in memory - which is horribly slow in Python and limits the number of embeddings to be used simultaneously - the pre-trained embeddings are compiled the first time they are accessed and stored efficiently in a LMDB database.
 This permits to have the pre-trained embeddings immediatly "warm" (no load time), to free memory and to use any number of embeddings with a very negligible impact on runtime when using SSD.

 The medium term goal is then to provide good performance (accuracy, runtime, compactness) models to a production stack such as Java/Scala and C++.

-DeLFT has been tested with python 3.5, Keras 2.1 and Tensorflow 1.7 as backend.
-At this stage, we do not garantee that DeLFT will run with other different versions of these library or other Keras backend versions.
-As always, GPU(s) are required for decent training time.
+DeLFT has been tested with python 3.5, Keras 2.1 and Tensorflow 1.7+ as backend.
+At this stage, we do not garantee that DeLFT will run with other different versions of these libraries or other Keras backend versions.
+As always, GPU(s) are required for decent training time (GeForce GTX 1050Ti for instance is OK).

 ## Install